jheising/HAPI/README.md

 #### Other Operations

-Other operations are beyond the scope of this spec, but should generally follow the guidelines of all other requests in being human readable in a sentence form.
+Other operations are beyond the scope of this spec, but should generally follow the guidelines of all other requests by being human readable in a sentence form.
 For example:

 ```
 https://api.doh-main.com/start/a/session/for/?username=homer&password=mrplow